MaryAngelique/back-end-project2/README.md

 Let's add an environment variable as a configuration option.

 Create a .env file in the root of your project directory, and store the variable MESSAGE_STYLE=uppercase in it.

+Then, in the /json GET route handler you created in the last challenge access process.env.MESSAGE_STYLE and transform the response object's message to uppercase if the variable equals uppercase.
+The response object should either be {"message": "Hello json"} or {"message": "HELLO JSON"}, depending on the MESSAGE_STYLE value.
+Note that you must read the value of process.env.MESSAGE_STYLE inside the route handler, not outside of it, due to the way our tests run.